tarantool/doc/doc/book/box/data_model.rst

 **integer**.
 The Tarantool integer type is for integers between -9223372036854775808 and 18446744073709551615, which is about 18 quintillion.
-This corresponds to number in Lua and to integer in MsgPack.
+This type corresponds to the number type in Lua and to the integer type in MsgPack.
 Example: ``-2^63``.

 .. _index-box_unsigned: